Baby Mama (Brandy song)

 "Baby Mama" is a song recorded by American singer Brandy, featuring rapper Chance the Rapper.
-It was written by Norwood, Chance, Akil King, and Kimberly "Kaydence" Krysiuk, while production was helmed by Hit Boy and Norwood.
-It was released as the lead single from Norwood's seventh studio album B7 (2020) The bass-heavy, horn-influenced uptempo R&B track pays homage to single mothers, with Norwood specifically celebrating her love for daughter Sy'rai.
-"Baby Mama" was released to all digital outlets on May 1, 2020.
+It was written by Norwood, Chance, Akil King, and Kimberly "Kaydence" Krysiuk for her seventh studio album B7 (2020), while production was helmed by Hit Boy and Norwood along with LaShawn Daniels.
+Built upon a bass-heavy, horn-led beat and a joyful melody, the R&B track is a Mother's Day anthem that pays homage to single mothers, while also celebrating Norwood's love for daughter Sy'rai.